owncloud-archive/documentation/developer_manual/app/fundamentals/database.rst

 .. sectionauthor:: Thomas Müller <thomas.mueller@tmit.eu>

-ownCloud uses migration steps to perform database changes between releases.
+ownCloud uses migration steps to perform changes between releases.
 In most cases, these changes relate to the core database schema.
 However, other types of changes may be required.
 Therefore we support three kinds of migration steps, these are: